mehdi-zibout/FEM-pomodoro-app/README.md

 so I kept looking for a solution and found Web Workers. according to mdn

 > Web Workers are a simple means for web content to run scripts in background threads.

-> which is exactly what I needed, and with that my pomodoro app is competely functional.
+which is exactly what I needed, and with that my pomodoro app is competely functional.

 ### Continued development

 in the last challenge I wanted to learn how to customize tailwind config, which I did and it saved me a lot of time copying colors and font size in this project.
-Next I think I'm going to learn css grid and use it for the next challenge.
-Since everything I built so far was with flexbox, I need to center a div? flexbox.
-I need a particualr structure? flexbox.
-I thin

 ### Useful resources